mcriqui/mcriqui.github.io/_portfolio/2_project.markdown

 <div class="post-content col three">
 	<h1 class="project-description-title">Problem</h1>
-	<p>Redesign the Mobile Data Terminal System, a laptop mounted in the passenger seat of the firetruck.
-Using this device, give firefighters the right information at the right time.
-We were further constrained by the systems difficulty of use during a bumpy, fast paced ride and limited budget for technology. </p>
+	<p>The Mobile Data Terminal System, a laptop mounted in the passenger seat of the firetruck, has the potential to help firefighters but is insufficiently used.
+Using this device, we had to give firefighters the right information at the right time.
+We were further constrained by the systems difficulty of use during a bumpy, fast paced ride and limited budget for technology.</p>
 </div>

 <div class="post-content col three">